It will help your application a great deal if you can collect at least one piece of medical evidence.

 I’ve seen a lot of people with Chronic fatigue Syndrome lose their minds with worry trying to get more and more tests or trying to get the “right” test to prove they are disabled.
 I want to reassure you that that is not how Social Security Disability works.
 There are many parts of the process and getting tests is just one part.
 You can’t get approved off of tests alone.
 Please don’t lose your mind (or your pocketbook).

-You are not required to have a million pieces of medical evidence, but you do want at least one.
+You are not required to have a million pieces of medical evidence, but you do want at least one with outcomes showing an impairment.
 One or more of the following tests may help establish a Medically Determined Impairment:

 - Abnormal sleep studies appropriately evaluated